MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

 \section{API Structure}

-\begin{code*}[ht!] \lstinputlisting[language=C++,escapechar=~]{code_examples/minimal_example.cu} \end{code*} We will describe the library API and its usage in three stages.
+We describe the library API and its usage in three stages.
 At the beginner level, the desire is to use a provided Dynamics, Cost Function, and Controller to control a system.
 This requires the least amount of code writing on the part of the user as most of the code is already provided.
 The library user would only need to write a specific Plant class to properly interface with whatever system they are wanting to control and the executable which sets up and runs the controller itself.
 The intermediate level is where the user might want to implement a dynamics model or cost function that does not exist in the base library.
-Finally, at the advanced level, we will show how to implement a custom Feedback Controller, Controller, or Sampling Distribution.
+Finally, at the advanced level, we show how to implement a custom Feedback Controller, Controller, or Sampling Distribution.